Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Experimental Results

-In Table \ref{hand_classification}, we show similar evaluation results that we did for the face mask detection task.
-While the first column of table represents the utilized deep CNN model, the further columns indicate the evaluation metrics.
-As we mentioned in the Section \ref{methodology}, we handled this task as a binary classification task \textit{--touch, not touch}.
-As in the face mask detection, all of the employed models have considerably high performance to discriminate whether there is an interaction between face and hand.
-The best classification accuracy is obtained as 93.27\% using EfficientNet-b2.
-While the best recall result is achieved by EfficientNet-b2, the best precision is obtained with EfficientNet-b3.
+In Table \ref{hand_classification}, we present the face-hand interaction detection results.
+As in the face mask detection task, all of the employed models have achieved very high performance to discriminate whether there is an interaction between face and hand.
+The best classification accuracy is obtained as 93.35\% using EfficientNet-b2 model.
+The best recall and precision results are achieved by EfficientNet-b2 model as well.
 However, almost all results in the table is considerably similar to each other.
 Precision and recall metrics are balanced and compatible with the accuracies.

-\paragraph{Discussion of results} In Figure \ref{fig_CAM_hand}, we provide class activation maps for the face-hand interaction detection task to further analyze the model's activation on the evaluation data.
-It is explicitly seen that the model focuses on the hand and around the hand to decide whether there is an interaction between the hand and the face of the subject.
-If the image does not contain any hand, then the model focuses all of the images uniformly as in the second image of the second row of Figure \ref{fig_CAM_hand}.
-In the second row of Figure \ref{fig_CAM_wrong}, we present some misclassified images for the face-hand interaction detection task.
-In the first image, the model could not identify the interaction since the face is not completely visible.
-In the second and fourth images, there are interactions between faces and other subjects' hands and the angles of the heads and hands are challenging.
-In the third image, although the model can detect hand and face, it cannot identify the depth between the face and the hand due to the position of the hand.
+In Fig. \ref{cam}b, we provide CAM \cite{selvaraju2017grad} for the face-hand interaction detection.
+It is clearly seen that the model focuses on the hand and around the hand to decide whether there is an interaction between the hand and the face.
+In Fig. \ref{cam}d, we present some misclassified images for the face-hand interaction detection.
+In the first image, although the model can detect the hand and the face, it cannot identify the depth between the face and the hand due to the position of the hand.
+In the second image, it is seen that there is an interaction between the face and hands of someone else.
+For this example, the angles of the head and hands are challenging.